iamjatinchauhan/resources-for-developers/Interview/Readme.md

 ### 9)How long would you expect to work for us if hired?
 ```
-A)As long as I feel challenged professiolly.
+A)As long as I feel challenged professionally.
 ```

 ### 10)How do you see yourself 5 years from now?
 ```
-A)I see myself in a senior position managing importat portfolio of this company.
+A)I see myself in a senior position managing important portfolio of this company.
 ```

 ### 11)Do you consider yourself successful?
 ```
-A)Yes, apart from appraisals I think I have earned a bunch of good collegues in my life.
+A)Yes, Apart from appraisals I think I have earned a bunch of good colleagues in my life.
 ```

 ### 12)What is your weakness?